brashley/Tidy-Data-Example/README.md

 5. Appropriately labels the data set with descriptive variable names.
 6. From the data set in step 5, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Only full features with *Mean* and *Std* were used.
+Only full features with `mean()` or `std()` were used.
 Vectors obtained by averaging the signals in a signal window sample were ignored from this summarized data set.
 It was assumed that the `Mean` of these measures would be used to show the central tendency for each subject/activity/features.
 Having the mean of a 'signal window sample' did not make sense.

 ## The Output Tidy Data Set

 I tidy data set was created using the above script and meating the project requirement.

-A `Code Book` for this resulting *tidy* data set can be found in this repo at [link](https://github.com/brashley/Tidy-Data-Example/blob/master/Codebook.md)
+A `Code Book` for this resulting *tidy* data set can be found in this repo at [Codebook.md](https://github.com/brashley/Tidy-Data-Example/blob/master/Codebook.md)

 For it was assumened that the **Wide** data format was more appropriate for the subsequent analysis [that is unknown] would be prefered.
 The wide data file is here [tidy_data.csv](https://github.com/brashley/Tidy-Data-Example/blob/master/tidy_data.csv)